Hugh O'Neill (Canadian football): BC Lions

-Edmonton Eskimos
+Edmonton Eskimos (first stint)

 On August 19, 2013, he was signed by his hometown Edmonton Eskimos.
 On August 24, 2013, he was assigned to do the field goal kicking, with incumbent Grant Shaw handling the punting and kickoffs.
 O'Neill was good on his first attempt as an Eskimo, from 46 yards out, and on his second, a 42-yarder in the fourth quarter.
 Including that game, he was the Eskimos' placekicker for seven games in the 2013 season, making 11 of 16 field goal attempts.
 He returned to the Eskimos in 2014, but remained off the game day roster to begin the season as Shaw had won all three kicking duties.
 Following an injury to Shaw in the Labour Day Classic on September 1, 2014, O'Neill took over placekicking, punting, and kickoffs for the rest of the season, playing in eight regular season games and both Eskimos' playoff games.
 He connected on 20 of 26 field goal attempts while averaging 44.4 yards-per-punt.
 The Eskimos released O'Neill on January 21, 2015.